Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

 Algorithms with Multiple Input Data Products
 --------------------------------------------

-The registration example given above in :numref:`ch_conceptual_design/registration:Framework Registration` creates an output sequence by applying a one-parameter algorithm :cpp:`find_hits` to each element of the input sequence, as specified by :cpp:`family("Waveforms"_in("APA"))`.
+The registration example given above in :numref:`ch_conceptual_design/registration:Framework Registration` creates an output family by applying a one-parameter algorithm :cpp:`find_hits` to each element of the input family, as specified by :cpp:`family("Waveforms"_in("APA"))`.
 In many cases, however, the algorithm will require more than one data product.
 Consider another algorithm :cpp:`find_hits_subtract_pedestals`, which forms hits by first subtracting pedestal values from the waveforms, both of which are presented to the algorithm as data products from the `APA`.
 The interface of the algorithm and its registration would look like: